-An outcome of primary importance to the Center for Translational Science Activities (CTSA) is whether participation in the KL2 Program adequately prepares scholars to become successful clinical investigators.
+An outcome of primary importance to the Center for Clinical and Translational Science (CCaTS) is whether participation in the KL2 Program adequately prepares scholars to become successful clinical investigators.

 Outcomes data tracked for each KL2 scholar includes academic positions; grants submitted and awarded; peer-reviewed publications submitted and published; patents received; and other traditional academic career accomplishments, such as recognition awards for teaching and research.